Matamata-Animator/Matamata-Studio/README.md

 ### Windows

-Download and run the installer from the most recent [release](https://github.com/Matamata-Animator/Desktop/releases).
+Download and run the Windows installer from the most recent [release](https://github.com/Matamata-Animator/Desktop/releases).

 ### Ubuntu